-With the adoption of a new rule pursuant to section 1502e(4) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (17 CFR Parts 240 and 249), relating to conflict minerals, BittWare recognizes that many BittWare customers have a legal requirement to disclose annually when conflict minerals necessary to the functionality or production of a product manufactured, originated in the Democratic Republic of the Congo (DRC) or an adjoining country (See Appendix 1).
+With the adoption of section 1502e(4) of the Dodd-Frank Wall Street Reform and Consumer Protection Act (17 CFR Parts 240 and 249), relating to conflict minerals, BittWare recognizes that many BittWare customers have a legal requirement to disclose annually when conflict minerals necessary to the functionality or production of a product manufactured, originated in the Democratic Republic of the Congo (DRC) or an adjoining country (See Appendix 1).
 If the conflict minerals originated in the DRC or the adjoining countries, a report must be submitted to the commission describing measures taken to exercise due diligence on the conflict minerals’ source and chain of custody.
 The report must include a description of the products manufactured that are not “DRC Conflict Free”, the facilities used to process the conflict minerals, the country of origin of the conflict minerals, and the efforts to determine the mine or location of origin.

 Although BittWare is a private company not listed on a U.S. Stock Exchange and therefore not subject to U.S. Securities and Exchange Commission (SEC) regulations, the company is taking the following actions: